 The ending lyrics of the song are sung differently when they record the song in the church and when they first hear it played on the radio. (it's the word "thing" in the next to last line of the song).

-At the Mercyhurst College Talent Show, right after the song when the emcee is saying "Oh, my goodness!", in the back you can see Skitch Patterson has stood up, but half a second later, you see him sitting when Jimmy tells him, "That was way too fast, man."
+At the Mercyhurst College Talent Show, right after the song when the emcee is yells "Oh, my goodness!", Guy is standing, but half a second later, he's sitting when Jimmy tells him, "That was way too fast, man."

 When Guy is playing his drum solo, "Spartacus" at the recording studio, when he is finished playing he holds the cymbals so as to quiet them and then he lets go of them.
 When the recording master asks Guy what he calls his solo, and the camera pans back to Guy, he is once again holding the cymbals.